gottacatchenall/ms_map_territory_sdm/manuscript.md

 discrete objects, individuals, which occupy points in space.

 A species distribution model (SDM) is a model which typically assigns a probability $p$ to each coordinate$\vec{x}_i$ in space.
-But what is meant by this value $p$?---typically this is interpreted as the probability that a given individual of the species will be observed there.
+But what is meant by this value $p$?
+This is interpreted as the probability that a given individual of the species will be observed there.
 But by assuming a distribution, we take something that is discrete --- the finite number of individuals of a species that exist in space --- and approximate it as